mafsan786git/low-level-design-learning/SolidPrinciples/OpenClosedPrinciples/Readme.md

     }
 }
 ```
 What’s wrong here?
 Violation of OCP:
 Adding a new payment type requires modifying the processPayment method.
-For example, if you want to add BANK_TRANSFER , UPI, you need to modify the if-else block.
+For example, if you want to add Bank Transfer, you need to modify the if-else block.
 This approach makes the code harder to maintain and test, increasing the risk of introducing bugs in existing logic.
 Tightly Coupled: The logic for handling payment types is hardcoded into the PaymentService class, making it less flexible.
----

 GOOD Code (Adhering to OCP):
 ```java
 //interface